Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-Therefore, in the $\eq{eq:w}$ sum, $\hat{\alpha}_i = 0$ for the index of data that is not a support vector, and thus does not contribute to the summation.
-In other words, only support vectors need to be summed to save computation.
+Therefore, in the sum of $\eq{eq:w}$, $\hat{\alpha}_i = 0$ for the indices of data that are not support vectors, so they do not contribute to the summation.
+In other words, we only need to sum over the support vectors, which saves computational cost.